As an LTA Accredited or LTA Accredited+ coach, you're provided with insurance for the everyday liabilities you face

 As an Accredited Coach you are insured for the on-court coaching you are delivering at any venue (including local authority courts/parks) provided that;

-- You are working within the remit of your qualifications or competency (competence is defined as a combination of experience and ongoing training/CPD)
+- You are working within the remit of your competence (competency is defined as a combination of qualifications, experience and training/CPD)

 - Adequate risk assessment has been undertaken by the coach and/or venue to ensure that the venue is fit for play before undertaking coaching